 Fundraising guru, Tom Ahern, asked the fundraisers at Princeton, “What’s your magic?
 What are you guys doing that works so well?”

-Fundraising Guru, Tom Ahern, asked them at Princeton, “What’s your magic?
-What are you guys doing?”
-They said, “We start right at the beginning.
-Every freshman, every incoming class is introduced to an idea that they invented in the 1930’s.
-They call it the ‘Given University”
+They told him, “We start right at the beginning.
+Every freshman, every incoming class is introduced to an idea that we invented in the 1930’s.
+We call it the ‘Given University.’

-“They tell their freshman, look around, 60% of the freshman in this room are here thanks to scholarships given by people who are mostly alums, who were philanthropic.
+“We tell each class of freshman: ‘Look around you, 60% of you in this room are here thanks to scholarships given by people who are mostly philanthropic alums.’

-How can we with our mosdos Torah apply the Princeton magic in our fundraising?
+How can your mosdos Torah apply the Princeton magic in your fundraising?

-Firstly, We should look to share this idea with our students at each and every significant milestone.
+The answer is to look to share the idea that “philanthropy is key” with your students at each and every significant milestone.

-There may be some resistance amongst some of the readers to do this.
-The fear of mixing in fundraising too early on in your student relationships.
+Now, you may feel some resistance to this idea.
+You may fear mixing in fundraising too early in your student relationships.

-‘It’s only through the generosity philanthropists who value Jewish education, who were inspired by what we do and cared enough to invest in us, that you guys could be here today’
+‘It’s only through the generosity of philanthropists who value Jewish education, who were inspired by what we do and cared enough to invest in us, that you guys could be here today.”

-The key to mention that ‘you’ the participants are here ‘because’ of the generosity of others ‘like you’ who value so much what they gained and want others to benefit like they did.
+The key is to mention that ‘you’ (the participants) are here ‘because’ of the generosity of others ‘like you’ who value what they gained.

 When and how will you share this idea with your students or participants?